-*To begin the application, please create a new user account by clicking the "Login" button to the left and then clicking on "Click Here to create a new profile."
+*To begin the application, please create a new user account by clicking the "Login" button above and then clicking on "Click Here to create a new profile."
 Choose the profile type, “organization” in the account creation page.

-The Only in Seattle Initiative is a partnership between OED, the Seattle Department of Transportation (SDOT), the Seattle Department of Neighborhoods (DON), and the Seattle Office of Arts and Culture (OAC).
+The Only in Seattle Initiative is a partnership between OED, the Seattle Department of Transportation (SDOT), and the Seattle Department of Neighborhoods (DON).
 Approximately $1,400,000 is available (contingent upon federal and City funding allocations) for district grants and services that accomplish goals in the five strategy areas:

 1. Organization - Neighborhood organizations, residents, property owners and business owners collaborate and work together toward a common vision for the business district.